-Juniors will receive the information in today's presentation at a registration seminar in school on February 19 and 22 and at a post-high school planning seminar in March.
+Juniors will receive the information in today's presentation at a registration seminar in school on February 10 and at a post-high school planning seminar on March 16.

 During that seminar, juniors will also:

 - complete the "My Game Plan" in Naviance and - add a college to their list of "Colleges I'm Thinking About."